geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-26/meeting-transcript.md

 Welcome everyone.
 Star Wars company update.

 ##### **Geohot** [[00:00:08](https://www.youtube.com/watch?v=IAbOilYNLdc&t=8)]
 Yes, I posted the cloud analysis.
 I put the meetings repo into cloud.
 Yeah, I mean, I think we can do it, but I think this is super important that we get this done.
 And then pretty much I think for the rest of the year, we're just going to be cleaning this up.
-You know, because it's not just about training 405B LLMA.
+You know, because it's not just about training 405B LLaMA.
 What does everybody want to do?
 They want to train LLMs on large quantities of GPUs.
 So that's kind of what we should be, what we should be targeting.
 And if we can't do that, you know, so, so, Eporat came in and asked, like a fully fledged training example of training LLMs with high MFU for 64 plus GPUs.
 So, you know, that's kind of our, kind of our target.
 We've sold a whole bunch of tiny boxes.
 They're selling pretty well.
 Yeah, we're off to a good year revenue wise.
 We log into the shop here and tell you what our revenue to date is.
 So, just in January, I'll make sure this is right because this is a big number.
 Yeah, just in January, our sales have been $430,000.

 ##### **Geohot** [[00:01:52](https://www.youtube.com/watch?v=IAbOilYNLdc&t=112)]
 So that's seven Blackwell bucks, more or less.